 While SBR try to associate their principle with the popular "limiting retributivism" adopted by the American Law Institute in its 2007 amendment of the Model Penal Code, in fact it is, in many respects, just the reverse of that principle.
 With limiting retributivism, the Model Code's new provision sets desert as dominant, never allowing punishment to conflict with it.
 SBR would have "punishment" essentially always set according to future dangerousness; it is to be constrained by desert only when the extent of the resulting injustices or failures of justice is so egregious as to significantly delegitimize the government and its law.
 This ignores the fact that even minor departures from justice may have an important cumulative effect on the system as a whole.
 What SBR propose – essentially substituting preventive detention for criminal justice – promotes the worst of the failed policies of the 1960s, where detention decisions were made at the back-end by "experts," and conflicts with the trend of the past several decades of encouraging more community involvement in criminal punishment, not less.

 Robinson, Paul H.; Barton, Joshua Samuel; and Lister, Matthew J., "Empirical Desert, Individual Prevention, and Limiting Retributivism: A Reply" (2014).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 485.

 Community-Based Research Commons, Criminal Law Commons, Criminology Commons, Ethics and Political Philosophy Commons, Law and Society Commons, Law Enforcement and Corrections Commons, Social Control, Law, Crime, and Deviance Commons, Social Psychology Commons